Sweet November (2001 film): Critical response

 On Rotten Tomatoes, the film holds an approval rating of 15% based on 99 reviews, with an average rating of 3.6/10.
-The website's critics consensus states: "Schmaltzy and manipulative, Sweet November suffers from an implausible plot and non-existent chemistry between its leads."
+The website's critics consensus states: "Schmaltzy and manipulative, Sweet November suffers from an implausible plot and non-existent chemistry between its leads".
 At Metacritic, the film has a weighted average score of 27 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Todd McCarthy of Variety called it: "A contrived but entirely workable premise is given a well-tooled treatment in Sweet November, a femme-slanted doomed romance with a heavily calculated feel to it."
+Todd McCarthy of Variety called it: "A contrived but entirely workable premise is given a well-tooled treatment in Sweet November, a femme-slanted doomed romance with a heavily calculated feel to it".

-Roger Ebert of the Chicago Sun-Times gave it 1 out of 4, and wrote: "Passes off pathological behavior as romantic bliss.
-It's about two sick and twisted people playing mind games and calling it love."
+Roger Ebert of the Chicago Sun-Times gave it one out of four, and wrote: "Passes off pathological behavior as romantic bliss.
+It's about two sick and twisted people playing mind games and calling it love".

-Peter Travers of Rolling Stone warned: "Beware all male viewers who enter here, you are in chick-movie hell."
+Peter Travers of Rolling Stone warned: "Beware all male viewers who enter here, you are in chick-movie hell".

-The film was nominated for three Razzies, including Worst Remake or Sequel, Worst Actor & Worst Actress.
-It's listed on Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.
+The film was nominated for three Razzies, including Worst Remake or Sequel, Worst Actor and Worst Actress.
+It is listed on Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.